-College and Career Readiness Measure: Achievement Measures for high grades
+College and Career Readiness Measure: Achievement Measures for high grades a.
+Level 4 or above in ELA: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment or level 3 or 4 on the MSAA in ELA.

-- a.
-Level 4 or above in ELA: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in ELA. - b.
-Level 4 or above in math: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in math.

-2. Floors and Targets
+- b.
+Level 4 or above in math: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment or level 3 or 4 on the MSAA in math. - 2.
+Floors and Targets - a.

-- a.
 Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100 for level 3 and above. - b.
-College and Career Ready: The target for PARCC level 4+ is the 90th percentile of performance, calculated using a three-year weighted average.
-23 - c.
+College and Career Ready: The target for PARCC level 4+/MSAA level 3+ is the 90th percentile of performance, calculated using a three-year weighted average.
+24 - c.
 The floor for the achievement measures will incrementally increase annually over the next two years until the 10th percentile is reached.
 The floor will remain at the 10th percentile of performance after the three years.
 In 2017-18, the floor was set at the 3.3rd percentile of performance.
 In 2018-19, the floor is set at the 6.6th percentile of performance and in 2019-20, the floor will be set at the 10th percentile of performance.
-The floor is calculated using a three-year weighted average.24 - d.
+The floor is calculated using a three-year weighted average.25 - d.
 Prior to calculating the floor and target for the achievement measures, DC PCSB will determine if there are any outliers in the data set, in each year of the three-year weighted average.
 An outlier is determined if the rate(s) are 1.5 times the Interquartile Range (IQR).
 The outliers will be removed prior to calculating the percentile of performance for each year in the three-year weighted average for both the floor and/or target.